 Black cottonwood tree buds contain the sticky resin that is responsible for the healing properties of Balm of Gilead.
-The resin is the sap from the tree.
-Learn to harvest the buds and use them to make Balm of Gilead oil.
+The resin is the sap from the cottonwood tree or balsam poplar.
+Learn to harvest the buds and use them to make Balm of Gilead oil and salve.
+Balm of Gilead salve is anti-inflammatory, and pain relieving and traditionally used for sore joints and muscles.

 Harvesting Balm of Gilead

-Balm of Gilead comes from the early spring buds of the Balsam Poplar (Populus balsamifera), the Black Cottonwood (Populus trichocarpa) or the Narrowleaf Balsam Poplar (Populus angustifolia).
-There are several other cottonwoods and poplars native to North America but only these 3 produce the balsam buds and characteristic medicinal scent that you are looking for.
+Balm of Gilead comes from the early spring buds of the Balsam Poplar (Populus balsamifera), the Black Cottonwood (Populus trichocarpa) or the Narrowleaf Balsam Poplar (Populus Angustifolia).
+There are several other cottonwoods and poplars native to North America but only these 3 produce the balsam buds and characteristic medicinal scent of balm of Gilead.

 This post is about harvesting and using the spring buds of the Black Cottonwood, native to BC, Canada, and the Western USA.
-You can use the information gleaned from this post to help you identify and harvest buds from the correct species that grows near you.
-These three species will cross-pollinate where their territories overlap and produce hybrids that are also suitable for Balm of Gilead herbal use.
+You can use the information gleaned here to help you identify and harvest buds from the correct species that grows near you.
+These three species of balsam tree will cross-pollinate where their territories overlap and produce hybrids like Populus x jackii, that are also suitable for Balm of Gilead herbal use.

 Make positive identification of the cottonwood tree

-To determine if the cottonwood or poplar trees growing near you are the right kind, touch and smell the young leaf-buds, before leaf break.
-The smell is a strong pleasant perfume, with a hint of camphor.
-The buds will be sticky and resinous, coating your fingers with a reddish brown gum.
-The young branch tips will be deeply colored with the rising sap.
+To determine if the balsam tree, cottonwood or poplar trees growing near you are the right kind, touch and smell the young leaf-buds, before leaf break.
+The egg-shaped buds smell strongly of a pleasant perfume, with a hint of camphor.
+The buds will be sticky and resinous, coating your fingers with reddish brown gum.
+The young branch tips will be deeply coloured with the rising sap.

 I’m told that the First Nations people in British Columbia tap the mature cottonwood trees to gather the resinous healing sap, but I haven’t had personal experience with this way to harvest Balm of Gilead.
 I’d love to learn more about this practice.
 If you’ve done this yourself or watched the elders do it I’d love it if you’d leave a comment and tell me your experience.